 Recycle, Reuse, Refurbish, and Reimagine.

-When I say ‘Recycle,’ it means that I actively seek out venues and vendors that prioritize recycling.
+When I say ‘Recycle,’ it means that I actively seek out green wedding venues and vendors that prioritize recycling.
 It’s a process that extends beyond merely disposing of waste.
 It’s about fostering a culture of recycling within the event planning sphere, encouraging everyone involved in the event, from the caterers to the decorators, to adopt eco-friendly practices.
-I work with venues and vendors who will recycle plastic, cans, bottles, and paper.
+I work with green wedding venues and vendors who will recycle plastic, cans, bottles, and paper.
 A green vendor will break down cardboard and have a team who collects recyclables to pack out or pick up.
-I strive as an eco-friendly wedding planner to eliminate everything that cannot be recycled, such as Styrofoam.
-It is worth asking if vendors and venues use products that are recyclable and eco-friendly.
+I strive as an eco-friendly green wedding planner to eliminate everything that cannot be recycled, such as Styrofoam.
+It is worth asking if vendors and green wedding venues use products that are recyclable and eco-friendly.

 Reuse: